-Solar NOC - A NOC for the purpose of constructing a Solar PV plant.
+Solar NOC - A NOC for the purpose of constructing a Solar PV plant issued part of Getting Solar Permits & Connections.

 Downstream - For a RRGP, "Downstream" means generator bound, e.g. towards the distribution network.
 "Upstream", instead, means the PV panel for a PV plant.